TIMELINE: Winter after Blood Hound.

 Lt.
 Ortiz was out of uniform when he gave me the assignment, which spoke volumes.
 It meant he wanted it off the record, and Tony never did things off the record.

 Tony Ortiz and I had been friends for a long time.
 Since he was a toddler, in fact.
-That had been a few ears ago.
+That had been a few years ago.
 Now, most of his hair was gone, and what was left was gray.
 He was just close enough to retirement to use the “I’m getting too old for this shit” line whenever he wanted.
 Not that he ever did, but he could have.
-He basically ran the local police station during the night shift, and had used me as an official consultant on more than a few cases.
+He basically ran the local police station during the night shift and had used me as an official consultant on more than a few cases.
 The strange ones, where mortal law enforcement was insufficient.

 When dealing with monsters, who better to ask than a monster?

 Nice vampires weren’t impossible to find, but I was aware that I wasn’t a common catch.
 Most of us got our blood through “humane” mass production, but I had the added bonus of centuries of guilt and self-loathing.
 You know, being Jewish, and all.

 I worked as a private detective, but it wasn’t just to salve my conscience.
 Helping people was something I wanted to do, and San Francisco was full of enough supernatural horror that I almost never had a slow week.
 When Tony felt that his department wasn’t equipped for an incident, he called on me.
 Thing was, though, he always used official channels to do it.
 I was a police consultant, or something like that.
 He never just called me up on his own time, out of uniform.
 The fact that he was doing so right now worried me.
 And when he spoke, my feeling got a little worse.